-Denials and rejections, of the most pressing issue in the Indian economy today - which is providing employment as minimum livelihood options for the majority, needs to be underscored in the current budget.
-Added to above are the woes related to the cuts on the already small social sector spending for health and education, especially with the Pandemic; along with reduced public offers of rural employment under MNREGA, and not to speak of the steep rise in food items which is continuing.
+Denials and rejections of the most pressing issue in the Indian economy today - which is providing employment as minimum livelihood options for the majority - need to be underscored in the current budget.
+Added to the above are the woes related to the cuts on the already small social sector spending for health and education, especially with the pandemic, along with reduced public offers of rural employment under MNREGA - not to speak of the continuing steep rise in food items.

-Following the most reliable statisticsprovided by the Centre for Monitoring Indian Economy (CMIE) 61 per cent of the labour force could not find any job, as indicated by the labour force participation ratio (LFPR) at 39 per cent over the 21day lockdown months of 2021.
-The sample covers all sections of labour force other than the migrants, mostly located in construction sites who are further affected.
-As compared to the employment figures of FY 2019-20 at 409mn, the number employed in December 2021 was, according to the CMIE, stood at 405mn.
-This amounted to a 3mn job loss as compared to the pre-Pandemic period.
-Counting on the already low LFPR, the job requirements, according to same source, shot up to 8.5mn - a rather tall order when compared to the budget estimate of 60 lakh (or 0.6mn) jobs expected over the next FY.
+Following the most reliable statistics provided by the Centre for Monitoring Indian Economy (CMIE), 65% of the labour force could not find any job - as indicated by the labour force participation ratio (LFPR) at 35% at its peak over the 21-day lockdown months of 2021.
+The sample covers all sections of the labour force other than migrants mostly located in construction sites, who are further affected.
+As compared to the employment figures of FY 2019-20 at 409 million, the number employed in December 2021, according to the CMIE, stood at 405 million.
+This amounted to a 3 million job loss as compared to the pre-pandemic period.
+Counting on the already low LFPR, the job requirements, according to same source, shot up to 8.5 million - a rather tall order when compared to the budget estimate of 60 lakh (or 0.6 million) jobs expected over the next FY.

-To explain the announced target for job creation as above, the budget in all probability relies on the additional capex of Rs 5 to Rs 7 lakhs on infrastructures as an aid to job creation.
+To explain the announced target for job creation as above, the budget in all probability relies on the focus on capex with a 25% enhancement in the budgeted allocation to Rs 7.5 trillion on infrastructures as an aid to job creation.
 That the multiplier effects of capital expenditure do not create demand for jobs instantly follow from the basics of macro-economic logic.
 The failure rests on investment (say capex) and the demand generated for jobs in the same units which usually are capital-intensive.

 The next round of job availability comes when the newly employed persons in those units spend on consumption goods, creating additional consumption demand which leads to expansion of output with additional demand for labour.
-The sequence, which may continue, neither generates instantaneous labour demand nor is it adequate to fill up the much needed gap in the number of jobs which keep missing.
+The sequence, which may continue, neither generates instantaneous labour demand nor is it adequate to fill up the much-needed gap in the number of jobs which keep missing.